Fertility Terminology and Abbreviations

 The term used to describe the early stages of fetal growth.

 A procedure during which a fertilized egg is placed either into the uterus, as during IVF, or into the fallopian tube, as during ZIFT, with the goal of implantation and pregnancy.

 The presence of endometrial-like tissue (the normal uterine lining) in abnormal locations, such as the fallopian tubes, ovaries and abdominal cavity.

 A small sample of tissue removed from the lining of the uterus for microscopic examination.

 Endometrial Receptivity Analysis (ERA)

 Tests the endometrial “receptivity” on the day of would-be embryo transfer.
-The uterus is prepared with estrogen and progesterone (as with a Frozen Embryo Tranfer/FET cycle) but, instead of an embryo transfer, a biopsy is performed with a small catheter.
-The tissue is sent for molecular analysis and the test result will indicate “receptive” or “not receptive.”
-If the result is “not receptive,” guidance is given to adjust the hormone preparation for subsequent embryo transfer.
+The uterus is prepared with estrogen and progesterone (as with a Frozen Embryo Transfer/FET cycle) but, instead of an embryo transfer, a biopsy is performed with a small catheter.
+The tissue is sent for molecular analysis and the test result will indicate “receptive” or “not receptive.

-A form of estrogen that is identical to the estrogen produced by the ovaries.
+A brand of the type estrogen (estradiol) that is primarily produced by the ovaries during the reproductive years.